Urban-Meteorology-Reading/UMEP-Docs/docs/source/Tutorials/SuewsSpatial.rst

 - Open *UMEP > Pre-Processor > Urban Land Cover > Land Cover Fraction (Grid)*.
 - Use the settings as in the figure below and press *Run*.
-- When calculation ids done, close the plugin.
+- When calculation is done, close the plugin.

 .. figure:: /images/SUEWSSpatial_LCF.png
    :alt:  none